Datatab

 • Anderson-Darling Test

-For the graphical test either a histogram or the Q-Q plot is used.
-Q-Q stands for Quantile Quantile Plot, it compares the actual observed distribution and the expected theoretical distribution.
+For graphical verification, either a histogram or, better, the Q-Q plot is used.
+Q-Q stands for quantile-quantile plot, where the actually observed distribution is compared with the theoretically expected distribution.

 To test your data analytically for normal distribution, there are several test procedures, the best known being the Kolmogorov-Smirnov test, the Shapiro-Wilk test, and the Anderson Darling test.